 Dogs are prohibited from running at large per City ordinance.
 When a dog is located outside of a fence or enclosure it must be restrained via a leash or a proper tether.
 This does not apply to cats as they are permitted to run at large, however cats are prohibited from becoming a nuisance animal to other animals, people or property.

 We provide a loaner humane live trap to resident of Ennis at no cost.
-These traps are primarily used for trapping nuisance wild animals such as skunks, raccoons, opossums or even cats that have become a nuisance animal.
+These traps are primarily used for trapping nuisance wild animals such as skunks, raccoons, or opossums.
 Residents of Ennis are also free to use their own live traps if preferred.
 Steel jaw traps may not be used to capture wildlife, cats, dogs etc. You may request a loaner live trap from the Department of Health Services Animal Services Program located at 105 S. Preston St., TX 75119.
 Citizens using a city owned live trap will be responsible for replacing the trap if lost, stolen or damaged while in your possession.

 Texas State law requires that all animal bites or scratches be reported to the local rabies control authority.
 Bites or scratches that break the skin will require the animal involved to be quarantined at a licensed quarantine facility for 10 days from the date and time of the bite.
 In most case, animals are quarantined at the SPCA of Texas Ellis County Animal Care Center .
 This quarantine process is used to observe the animal for any clinical signs of rabies.
 Please keep in mind that if an animal is quarantined it is not an implication that the animal has rabies, but the quarantine is required by law.
 Rabies can be fatal to humans and animals, making this our highest priority in order to protect public health and safety.

 Animal Services will work with residents to help resolve most animal related concerns.
-Issues such as barking dogs, excessive animals, owner surrender of unwanted animals, unsanitary conditions caused by animals and stray or unwanted animals can be addressed by contacting the Department of Health Service by Phone at: 972-875-6442 M-F 8a.m. to 5p.m. or by Email .
+Issues such as barking dogs, excessive animals, owner surrender of unwanted animals, unsanitary conditions caused by animals and stray or unwanted animals can be addressed by contacting the Department of Health Services by calling 972-875-6444 between the hours of 8 a.m. to 5 p.m.
+M-F, or by Email .
 For service after hours you may contact the Police Department at 972-875-4462.
 For emergency issues such as an aggressive or injured animal, animal bite or scratch that has broken the skin you may dial 911.